informatik-mannheim/BSVC-install/Readme.md

 ## app is the folder that

-Contains the bsvc version that can be found in Moodle within the course TEI1
+Contains the BSVC version that can be found in Moodle within the course TEI1

 ## Resources

-Contains the nsis installer, a tutorial i used to build the NSIS installer and Freewrap
+Contains the NSIS installer, a tutorial i used to build the NSIS installer and Freewrap